Visiting the Waimate District

 Waimate is a genuine old-style Kiwi country town beneath the Hunters Hills.
 Immerse yourself in the relaxed country atmosphere and visit the Edwardian buildings, historic churches and gorgeous public gardens and reserves.

-No visit to Waimate is complete with our checking out the amazing silo art, be awed by the sheer scale and detail of this amazing street art.
+No visit to Waimate is complete without checking out the amazing silo art.
+Be awed by the sheer scale and detail of this amazing street art.

 Wallabies were imported to Waimate for the fur trade back in the 1800s, and - unfortunately for our farmers - they love it here!
 Visit Enkledoovery Corner to feed the pet wallabies, or see them at Victoria Park.

 Whether you want a quick bite, a casual dining experience, or tasty morsels for a picnic, Waimate district has a range of eateries to satisfy your hunger and quench your thirst.
-Pop into the local cafes for a quick bite, or visit the pubs for something more substantial.
-If you fancy a drive into the country, there’s great lunches and dinners at the Waihao Forks (home of Ted’s Bottle) and the Studholme Hotel.
-Both 15 minutes from town.
-For more dining options click here.
+Pop into the local cafes for a quick bite, or visit the pubs (in Waimate or surrounding country areas) for something more substantial.
+For the full list of dining options click here.

 Shopping and business

 This is a rural service town, so you’re likely to find gumboots at the door of the New World Supermarket!
-You won’t find many chain stores here, but Waimate’s little town centre supplies everything you need: there’s cash machines, a Post Office, pharmacy, vintage stores, clothing, a cheese shop, craft and sewing supplies, hunting equipment, fishing tackle, and gift shops.
+You won’t find many chain stores here, but Waimate’s little town centre supplies everything you need: there’s cash machines, a Post Office, pharmacy, cool op shops and vintage stores, clothing, a cheese shop, craft and sewing supplies, hunting equipment, fishing tackle, and gift shops.

 Parking is free, and the sunshine is perfect for our local strawberry crops, and for living!

 Waimate is an ideal base for exploring the other attractions in this scenically diverse region.
-Take the time to look around and enjoy the country pace of life.
+Take the time explore and enjoy the country pace of life.

 The White Horse